Arkam102/Certificates/README.md

 # Certificates
-This repo will have all the Certificates and Laurels .
+This repository will have all the Certificates and Laurels .